ibm-cloud-docs/EventStreams/eventstreams159.md

 |topic     | &lt;RESOURCE_NAME&gt;.* |As required by the application |
 |txnid     | &lt;RESOURCE_NAME&gt;.* |As required by the application |
 |topic (note, this is specific to the checkpoint topic)    | &lt;ALIAS&gt;.checkpoints.internal | Reader |

-where &lt;ALIAS&gt; is the alias for other cluster.
-For example, on cluster B, the Resource ID should be `A.checkpoints.internal`.

 Fine-grained access policies should be granted to individual applications.
 For example, applications simply consuming should only have Reader access policies.